pollfish/docs/offerwall.md

 - Reward Name
 - Reward Value

 > **Note:** It is strongly adviced that you do not reward users directly on survey completion notification within the SDK.
-You should register on Pollfish Dashboard a server-to-server callback as described in step 7 and reward your users upon the receiveal of that callback
+You should register on Pollfish Dashboard to receive server-to-server callbacks as described in step 8 and reward your users upon the receival of that callbacks.

 <h3>8.
 Register for server-to-server (s2s) callbacks on survey completion</h3>